On Air Now

-A man's been convicted of abusing four girls at a mosque in Cardiff.
+A man's been jailed for abusing four girls at a mosque in Cardiff.

-Mohammed Haji Saddique, who taught at the Madina Mosque for more than 30 years, would call the girls to sit next to him on the pretence of getting them to read from the Muslim holy book, Cardiff Crown Court heard during his trial.
+Cardiff Crown Court heard the former Arabic teacher taught at the Madina Mosque for more than 30 years, and would call the girls to sit next to him on the pretence of getting them to read from the Koran.

 The court heard Saddique was a member of the mosque until it was destroyed by fire in 2006 and that as well as worshipping there, he was involved in other aspects of running it, including at one time as treasurer and as a teacher of Koran studies to primary school-aged children.